MichaelpHann/MS4_MPHPAD/README.md

 #### Code Validation

 ###### HTML
 The [W3C Markup Validator](https://validator.w3.org/) was used to check HTML from all templates.
-This generated a number of errors due to the inability of the validator to understand Jinja templating that builds most aspects of each page.
-For the HTML that does not involve Jinja, no errors were found.
+This generated a number of errors due to the inability of the validator to understand Django templating logic that builds most aspects of each page.
+For the HTML that does not involve Django templating, no errors were found.

 ###### CSS autoprefixer
 The online [CSS autoprefixer](https://autoprefixer.github.io/) was used to ensure all appropriate prefixes were included.
 Output generated was used.